Buying a House With a Deed of Covenant

 How can you protect yourself against a covenant?

-If you want to go ahead with your purchase, you can either seek a declaration from the lands tribunal that deems the covenant invalid or you can buy legal indemnity insurance.
+If you want to proceed with your purchase, you can either seek a declaration from the lands tribunal that deems the covenant invalid or buy legal indemnity insurance.

-However, before resorting to buying indemnity insurance, it is a good idea to work with your solicitor to ensure that every other avenue has been taken before knowingly breaching the covenant and relying on insurance.
+However, before buying indemnity insurance or relying on the deeds, it is a good idea to work with your solicitor to ensure that every other avenue has been taken before knowingly breaching the covenant and relying on insurance.
+Proper legal advice can also help you better understand the long-term responsibilities tied to the covenant and ensure your deeds are securely stored for future transactions.

 How do lenders deal with covenants?